 The NVIDIA CCluster allows you to generate and manage Vault objects such as Bearer Tokens, Certificates, Registry Credentials, Environment Variables, Hugging Face Tokens, and SSH Keys.
-This guide will walk you through creating Bearer Tokens and other Vault objects you can use to configure or access CentML services.
+This guide will walk you through creating Bearer Tokens and other Vault objects you can use to configure or access NVIDIA CCluster services.

-You will need to login to the NVIDIA CCluster to manage Vault objects.
-If you do not know how to login or do not have an account, please follow the Creating an Account documentation before proceeding.
+You will need to log in to the NVIDIA CCluster to manage Vault objects.
+If you do not yet have access, contact your NVIDIA representative or your organization’s designated support contact before proceeding.
 Once logged in, you will need to select Account from sidebar menu, and then click on the Vault tab from the Your Account window.

 Once completed, move onto the second step below based on the type of Vault objects you are creating.

-Bearer tokens can be used to access CentML services.
+Bearer tokens can be used to access NVIDIA CCluster services.
 To generate a bearer token, select green Add Vault Item.
 A dropdown menu will appear.
 From that menu, select the Bearer Tokens option.

 A windows will pop up name Add Bearer Token to Your Vault.
 From there, you can either name and automatically generate a token with the Generate new Bearer Token option or you can enter a previous token using the Use an existing Bearer Token option.